vinceau/project-clippi/CONTRIBUTING.md

 No buts.
 Double quotes.
 Format strings use back-ticks.

-Run `yarn run lint --fix` to automatically convert single-quoted strings to use double quotes.
+Run `npm run lint --fix` to automatically convert single-quoted strings to use double quotes.

 ### Components should fit into one of 3 categories